foxbunny/transplexer-tools/README.md

 ```

 ### `reduce(fn, initialValue)`

+Reduce (collapse) incoming values to a single value according to a function.

 This transformer works similarly to `reduce()` in arrays, with the difference
 that there is no final value as pipes are a potentially never-ending stream of